 What is the Time Frame to Obtain Liability Insurance?

-A quote can happen within a day or two if straightforward but may take a few more days if more complex.
+A quote can happen within a day or two if straightforward but may take a few more days if it is more complex.
 The key is someone filling out the application correctly.
-The certificate of insurance (COI) will come in about 2-3 days after the application is submitted and the first payment to the insurance provider, monthly, quarterly, or annual.
-This is important because Amazon is giving out 30-day notices to update your account to avoid a suspension.
+The certificate of insurance (COI) will come in about 2-3 days after the application is submitted, and the first payment to the insurance provider, monthly, quarterly, or annual.
+This is important because Amazon gives 30-day notices to update your account to avoid a suspension.